santec-corporation/Santec_USB_Control_Scripts/README.md

 <summary><h2>Writing your own script [Python Demo]</h2> </summary>

 1) Make sure that the DLL directory containing all the three DLLs in the same directory as your script.

-2) Accessing the DLL,
+2) Basic Imports,
     ```python
+    import clr      # Using the 'pythonnet' package, which provides Python bindings for .NET
+    import sys      # Using sys to modify the import path to include a specific directory (assembly_path)
+    ```

+3) Accessing the DLL,
+    ```python
     assembly_path = r".\DLL"
     sys.path.append(assembly_path)
     ref = clr.AddReference(r"Santec_FTDI")
     ```

-3) Importing the namespace and creating an instance to the main class,
+4) Importing the namespace and creating an instance to the main class,
     ```python
     import Santec_FTDI as ftdi              # Santec_FTDI is the main namespace

     TSL = ftdi.FTD2xx_helper()              # TSL is an instance to the class FTD2xx_helper
     ```

-4) To print the list of connected TSLs with their information (mainly Serial Number), Using the properties of the DLL (check the README of the DLL directory for more info)
+5) To print the list of connected TSLs with their information (mainly Serial Number), Using the properties of the DLL (check the README of the DLL directory for more info)
     ```python
     for i in range(TSL.numDevices):